linz/argo-tasks/README.md

 Generate target path for ODR buckets using collection metadata.

-The date can be omitted from the survey name (example: `s3://nz-elevation/new-zealand/new-zealand/dem_1m/2193/`) by passing the `--ignore-date` flag.
+The date can be omitted from the survey name (example: `s3://nz-elevation/new-zealand/new-zealand/dem_1m/2193/`) by passing the `--no-date-in-survey-path` flag.

 For imagery naming conventions see: https://github.com/linz/imagery/blob/master/docs/naming.md For elevation naming conventions see: https://github.com/linz/elevation/blob/master/docs/naming.md